Compliance

 Clio and compliance protection mechanisms

 • 99.9% uptime Service Level Agreement.
-Learn more about Clio’s current status and uptime percentages.
+Take a look at Clio’s current status and uptime percentages here.

-• Configurable administrative controls available to the customer, including:
+Clio’s products have configurable administrative controls available to our customers, including:

-• Explicit authorization to customer files to read, download, and edit.
+• Explicit authorization to read, download, and edit customer files.

 • Reporting trail of account activities on both users and content.